willstobo/gitpitch-talks/devops-on-aws/PITCHME.md

 ---

 ### Demo
-Lets see it in action
+Lets see it all in action!
 ---

 ### Recap